Canadian Pet Travel - CFIA Certification/Endorsement

-Most countries including all of the EU Countries require that a veterinarian certificate issued in Canada by a licensed veterinarian then be endorsed by the Canadian Food Inspection Agency (CFIA).
+Most countries including all of the EU Member States require that a veterinary certificate issued in Canada by a licensed veterinarian then be endorsed by the Canadian Food Inspection Agency (CFIA).
 The following is the procedure for acquiring this certification.

-Have your veterinarian complete the EU form 998 if traveling to an EU Country or the veterinary certificate for the country you are traveling to if it is not an EU Country.
+Have your veterinarian complete the EEU Health Certificate if traveling to an EU Country or the veterinary certificate for the country you are traveling to if it is not an EU Country.

 Your vet will complete the veterinary certificate including the vaccination record and will affirm that the pet is free of parasites, free of diseases communicable to humans, and in good health.